quantumphysicist/Disaster-Response-Pipelines/README.md

 ### Key files
 `process_data.py`
 ETL script.
-This ETL script cleans two datasets and stores the cleaned data in a SQLite database (`DisasterResponse.db`).
+This ETL script cleans two datasets and stores the cleaned data in an SQLite database (`DisasterResponse.db`).
-The messages and categories datasets are merged; the category column is split into separate, named columns; the values are converted to binary; and duplicates are dropped.
+The messages and categories datasets are merged; the category column is split into separate, named columns; the values are converted to binary; duplicates are dropped.

 `train_classifier.py`
 ML script.
 This ML script creates and trains a classifier and stores the classifier in a pickle file (`classifier.pkl`).
 The script builds a pipeline to process text and classifies the text into the categories of the dataset (where more than one category is possible.)
-For each category of the test set, the f1 score, precision and recall is outputted.
+For each category of the test set, the f1 score, precision, and recall are outputted.
 GridSearchCV is used to find the best parameters for the model.

 `run.py`
 Creates a web app that can be accessed at http://localhost:3001/ .
-The web app visualises the dataset on the homepage.
+The web app visualizes the dataset on the homepage.
 When a message is inputted into the app, the message is classified into one or more categories.

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>